lacchain/LACPass-LACChain-Component/README.md

 - Web browser (Chrome, Firefox, Opera) desktop or mobile
 - Access to the digital wallet setup available at https://lacpass-openprotest-wallet.lacchain.net/

-Please follow this steps to setup your LACPass digital wallet and receive your health certificates:
+Please follow this steps to setup your LACPass digital wallet and receive your health certificates.

 1. On your first access to [LACPass digital wallet](https://lacpass-openprotest-wallet.lacchain.net/) you will  be presented with a screen like this: